Architectural psychology in Germany: The concepts of ‘private space’ and ‘neighborhoods’

 One of the first professorial dissertations (Habilitationsschrift) dealing with architectural psychology by Lenelis Kruse-Graumann was published in 1980.
 Volker Linneweber completed a professorial dissertation in 1991 entitled "Interpersonale Konflikte im Alltag.
 Auseinandersetzungen zwischen Nachbarn – Störungen und Beeinträchtigungen im privaten Wohnbereich" ["Interpersonal conflicts in daily life.
 Disputes between neighbors – disturbances and adverse effects within private living spaces"].
 In it, ‘living’ is defined as both an individual and interpersonal occurrence and involves concepts of design and use of private space as well as socio-psychological processes: normative expectations, demands, hopes, social influences and conflicts.

 Psychology of living

 Antje Flade’s book Wohnen psychologisch betrachtet ["Living from a psychological perspective"] specifically deals with living environment.
 It was first published in 1987 and a new edition was released in 2006.
 The book not only interested colleagues within her discipline but also people within the fields of architecture and the housing industry.
 Antje Flade is considered to be an expert in the psychology of living and in mobility research within the German-speaking world.
-Works devoted to quality of living also include Psychologie des Wohnungs- und Siedlungsbaus ["Psychology of apartment and housing development construction"] published in 1993 by Hans-Joachim Harloff of the Technical University Berlin and the dissertation Lebendiges Wohnen ["Lively living"] by Rotraut Walden.
+Works devoted to quality of living also include Psychologie des Wohnungs- und Siedlungsbaus ["Psychology of apartment and housing development construction"] published in 1993 by Hans-Joachim Harloff of Technische Universität Berlin and the dissertation Lebendiges Wohnen ["Lively living"] by Rotraut Walden.